IISM-Ethereum/Guide/README.md

     sudo add-apt-repository -y ppa:ethereum/ethereum
     sudo apt-get update
     sudo apt-get install ethereum

 GETH is the command line interface to run your node.
-Apart from interacting via command line, it also provides an interactive console 'geth console' and
+Apart from interacting via command line, it also provides an interactive console and a JSON-RPC Server

+* start console
+   '''geth console'''
+* access Node from Browser
+    geth --rpc --rpccorsdomain "<<your webserver address>>